Multiparty equality in the local broadcast model: Preliminaries

 In the remainder we only consider connected graphs (otherwise the problem we consider has no solution, as vertices in different components cannot communicate to verify that their inputs are equal).
+A graph $G$ is \emph{2-connected} if it has at least 3 vertices and $G$ remains connected after the removal of any vertex.